drsilasaslan/app-faktenchecker/README.md

 2. **No Response or Errors**:
    - Check if you've exceeded your monthly API credits
+   - Try using the "Retry" button if the fact check fails
-   - Try refreshing the page and attempting the fact check again
+   - Refresh the page and attempt the fact check again
    - Look for error messages in the fact check popup

-3. **Unexpected Results**:
+3. **Missing Information**:
-   - The quality of fact checking depends on the clarity of the selected text
+   - If some sections (like truth percentage or context) are missing, try using the "Retry" button
-   - Very long selections may be truncated
+   - Very long selections may be truncated - try selecting a shorter piece of text
    - Some highly specialized or very recent topics may have limited sources

 If problems persist, please open an issue on GitHub with details about the error.